 The acceptance in the Economics PhD program is conditional upon securing funding.
 There exist several funding opportunities for French and foreign students.
 More details will be posted as the application process for each type of grant opens for the next academic year:

-- PhD grants from the University of Paris-Saclay to be hosted in one of the Paris-Saclay institution (mainly at Ecole Polytechnique for students willing to join our program) (see here).
+- PhD grants from the University of Paris-Saclay to be hosted in one of the Paris-Saclay institution (see here).

 - Interdisciplinary initiative IDI, PhD grant from IDEX Paris-Saclay (see here).

 - PhD grants from ENSAE-CREST (see here).